 Stylish and unusual c1960's Pop Art pen & ink/watercolour drawing (unframed) in the Aubrey Beardsley style.

-Drawing approx 8" square and mounted on a much larger (can be reduced) card (20" by 25")
+Drawing approx 8" square and mounted on card (now newly framed)

 Surrounding by the verse:

 She is lovely and afraid of

 which is from "Somewhere Between Heaven and Woolworth's",

 by the famous 60's Liverpool/Mersey beat poet, Brian Patten.

 It was also put to song by Neil Innes of The Bonzo Dog Doodah Band (and also The Rutles!)